 Tip: To save money and gas mileage on a hot day, drivers should turn off the car’s A/C and roll down the windows for cool air.
-It’ll also save your car some everyday wear and tear.
+It’ll also saves your car everyday wear and tear.

 - Most homes spend about $300 annually on running the air conditioning and refrigeration.
 30 percent goes toward A/C, 17 percent toward refrigeration, and 4 percent toward fans.
 Here's how to save a dime or two.

-If you want more money-saving tips, click below to download our handy checklist to keeping your A/C in check.
+If you want more money-saving tips, click below to download our HVAC maintenance checklist:

-These facts were compiled with the help of American Scientist, Greentech Media, National Geographic, the U.S. Department of Energy, the U.S. Energy Information Administration, and the U.S. Department of Housing and Urban Development.
+These facts were with the help of American Scientist, Greentech Media, National Geographic, U.S. Department of Energy, U.S. Energy Information Administration, and U.S. Department of Housing and Urban Development.